Kitware/ParaView/.gitlab/issue_templates/new-release.md

 Check that
   - Help -> Getting Started with ParaView menu opens PDF document
   - Help -> Reader, Filter, and Writer lists filter information properly
+  - Help -> try every other item in the menu.
+Note that the Release Notes link will bring you to a missing page until the release notes are published, which may not be until the very end of the release cycle.
+Check that the URL is the expected one, though.
   - Run remote server with 8 ranks.
 Connect the client to it and check that each visualization in Help -> Example Visualizations load and match thumbnails in dialog:

 ```